 Donohue and Levitt responded to Foote in 2008 in the Quarterly Journal of Economics, acknowledging and correcting mistakes in their 2001 analysis while reiterating their finding that “abortion legalization reduces crime.”
-They acknowledge in the new working paper that they added more within-state analysis because of Foote’s 2008 comment.
+They acknowledge in the working paper that they added more within-state analysis because of Foote’s 2008 comment.

-Questions about the validity of comparing data across states are, “certainly appropriate to think about,” Donohue says.
+Questions about the validity of comparing data across states are, “certainly appropriate to think about,” Donohue said.
 “One thing that’s so interesting is we are able to look not only across states at current levels but also within states.”